 Do some research before you go

-No matter where you’re going, perform a little internet research about the food options at your destination.
-If you’re travelling to a large city, it’s likely you’ll find health food stores, farmers markets, whole food restaurants and large grocery stores.
+No matter where you’re going, do a little internet research about the food options at your destination.
+If you’re travelling to a large city, it’s likely you’ll find health food stores, farmers’ markets, whole food restaurants and large grocery stores.
 Scout where all these places are in location to where you’re staying, so if you need to grab ingredients or a healthy meal you won’t be stuck with fast food or baked goods at a coffee joint.
 The ACN blog has a growing list of healthy city guides, so check them out to see if your destination has been featured.

 Stay in a place with a kitchen (or kitchenette)

-Healthy travel is a breeze when you’re staying in a spot with a kitchen, or at the very least a kitchenette.
+Healthy travel is a breeze when you’re staying in a spot with a kitchen or at the very least a kitchenette.
 This allows you to prepare fresh food whenever you like, and will likely save you some cash because you don’t have to rely on pricey restaurant meals.
 There are a ton of rental sites like Airbnb where you can find affordable, clean accommodations with functional kitchens that will help you keep your health on track.